jovotech/learn-jovo/guides/unhandled-intent.md

 The global `Unhandled` intent is the last line of defense.
 Any requested intent, which can't be found in any of the states, which also do not have `Unhandled` intents themselves, will be mapped to the global `Unhandled` intent.

 Let's say the requested intent is called `PlayIntent`, but we don't have that intent neither in one of our states nor in the global scope.
-In that case the intent will be mapped to the global `Unhandled` intent, because there's also no `Unhandled` intent in one of the states.
+In that case the intent will be mapped to the global `Unhandled` intent, because there's also no `Unhandled` intent in one of the states to catch it before that.

 ```javascript
 'Unhandled': function() {